hilbix/tino/howto/foreman.md

 foreman-installer
 ```

+**Important!**

+- This prints the "Initial credentials" to login into Foreman.
+  - **Be sure to write credentials down**, as they are no more printed anywhere else or later on!
+  - If you forgot the credentials, use `foreman-rake permissions:reset` (like `foreman-rake permissions:reset username=admin password=FOO`)
-- Warning!
-Do not use `forman-installer -i`!
+- Do not use `forman-installer -i`!
   - At my side this exposed major problems when used before foreman is really installed!

 ## How to verify the keys?